Customize Consent Preferences

 Open Communication

 The first and probably the most vital step to avoid post-holiday blues for an LGBT couple is communication.
-Allow both of you to speak your feelings, it is good for both of you to share if you are feeling sad or disappointed after the holiday.
-This may mean scheduling times, when, at least, you can talk about how each of you feels, any difficulties encountered, and how the two of you can help each other.
+Allow both of you to speak your feelings.
+It is good for both of you to share if you are feeling sad or disappointed after the holiday.
+This may mean scheduling times when you can talk about how each of you feels.
+Discuss any difficulties encountered and how the two of you can help each other.

 Practising Self-Care as a Couple

-However, when people do self-care for themselves and their partners, it is even more helpful in fighting the post-holiday slump.
-It might entail setting a regular practice, such as a shared meditation or mindfulness, taking a soothing bath together, or just spending quality time embracing each other without multitasking.
+However, self-care for oneself and their partners is even more helpful in fighting the post-holiday slump.
+It might entail setting a regular practice, such as shared meditation or mindfulness, taking a soothing bath together, or just spending quality time embracing each other without multitasking.

 Consider implementing a “digital detox” period where you both limit your use of social media and electronic devices.
-This can help reduce exposure to potentially triggering content (like others’ holiday photos) and allow you to focus more fully on each other and your immediate experiences.
+This can help reduce exposure to potentially triggering content (like others’ holiday photos).
+It allows you to focus more fully on each other and your immediate experiences.

 Conclusion

 Getting over the post-holiday blues is a process that needs time, tolerance, and conscious work from both sides of a couple.
-Some of these measures include mimicking vacation experiences at home, anticipating the next vacation, participating in community activities as well as encouraging communication and self-care in the relationship, all of which are beneficial ways that can help LGBT couples not only to live but to flourish during the post-vacation period.
-As you will learn, this is but a temporary stage in the life of any couple, and if handled correctly, such a period can serve as the catalyst for a renewal of the couple’s commitment to each other.
+Some of these measures include mimicking vacation experiences at home, anticipating the next vacation, and participating in community activities.
+Encouraging communication and self-care in the relationship are also beneficial ways that can help LGBT couples not only live but flourish during the post-vacation period.
+As you will learn, this is but a temporary stage in the life of any couple.
+If handled correctly, such a period can serve as the catalyst for a renewal of the couple’s commitment to each other.
 As you move through this stage as a couple, keep on cherishing the love that you have for each other and the individual aspects of your relationship.

 Author: Steve